Dcovrigaru/CCPS406-Project/README.md

 ## How to Play

 1. Start the game by running main.py in the src directory: python src/main.py
+2. Player can choose from three difficulty modes which vary the turn amount and player HP.

 ## In-Game Commands
 North, n, South, s, up, u, down, d, etc..: To change rooms and move throughout the game world.